-The Geothermal Technologies Office’s (GTO) Frontier Observatory for Research in Geothermal Energy (FORGE) initiative is a dedicated site where scientists and engineers can develop, test, and accelerate breakthroughs in enhanced geothermal systems (EGS) technologies and techniques.
-The FORGE effort includes robust instrumentation, data collection, and data dissemination to capture and share data and activities in real time.
+The U.S. Department of Energy (DOE) Geothermal Technologies Office (GTO) Frontier Observatory for Research in Geothermal Energy (FORGE) initiative is a dedicated field site where scientists and engineers can develop, test, and accelerate breakthroughs in enhanced geothermal systems (EGS) technologies and techniques.
+The FORGE effort includes robust instrumentation, data collection, and data dissemination to capture and share information and activities in real time.
 The site’s cutting-edge research, coupled with an innovative collaboration and management platform, helps scientists identify a replicable, commercial pathway to EGS.

-FORGE R&D activities focus on strengthening our understanding of the key mechanisms controlling EGS success—specifically, how to initiate and sustain fracture networks in basement rock formations.
+FORGE research and development (R&D) activities focus on strengthening our understanding of the key mechanisms controlling EGS success—specifically, how to initiate and sustain fracture networks in basement rock formations.
 This critical knowledge will be used to design and test a methodology for developing large-scale, economically sustainable heat exchange systems, paving the way for a rigorous and reproducible approach that will reduce industry development risk and facilitate EGS commercialization.

-During Phase 3 the FORGE initiative will release annual R&D solicitations, open to the public and subject to a rigorous, transparent merit review process in line with U.S. Department of Energy (DOE) standards.
+During Phase 3, the FORGE initiative will release annual R&D solicitations, open to the public and subject to a rigorous, transparent merit review process in line with DOE standards.
 Each solicitation will result in approximately 10 to 20 subcontracts (subject to appropriations) for research and technology testing in the following EGS lifecycle categories:

 - Reservoir characterization (coupled imaging, drilling for interrogation and monitoring, high-temperature tools and sensors)

 - Reservoir creation (formation access, fracture characterization, zonal isolation, stimulation technologies)

 - Reservoir sustainability (long-term testing, monitoring, and operational feedback)